Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Monitor compute and app services: Compute & apps include the App Services tab, which App services: list of your App service environments and current security state of each.

-### Question-60
+### Question-39

 You have a branch policy in a project in Azure DevOps.

 The policy requires that code always builds successfully.

-You need to ensure that a specific user can always merge changes to the master branch, even if the code fails to compile.
+**You need to ensure that a specific user can always merge changes to the master branch,** even if the code fails to compile.
 The solution must use the principle of least privilege.

 What should you do?